-Co-educational day school for ages 2 years 9 months to 16 years.
+Co-educational day school for ages 2 years to 16 years.
 Classes and teaching groups are small and boys and girls are taught in separate classes for all core lessons.
 It is this uniqueness that can be seen in the way we educate our pupils, throughout the School because we believe it best meets their learning needs.

 Mrs Rebecca Parkyn (Head Teacher)

 DfE reference number: